 For changing the data type of a column:

 When you change the data type of an existing column, Data Sync continues to work as long as the new values fit the original data type defined in the sync schema.
 For example, if you change the type in the source database from int to bigint, Data Sync continues to work until you insert a value too large for the int data type.
 To complete the change, replicate the schema change manually to the hub and to all sync members, then update the sync schema.

 How can I export and import a database with Data Sync?

-.bacpac file and import the file to create a new database, you have to do the following two things to use Data Sync in the new database:
+After you export a database as a .bacpac file and import the file to create a database, do the following to use Data Sync in the new database: